batistaDev1113/batistaDev1113.github.io/projects/frontend-nanodegree-arcade-game/README.md

 3 - Moving up user should use arrow key with arrow pointing up;

 4 - Moving up user should use arrow key with arrow pointing down;

+5 - Moving left user should use arrow key with arrow pointing left;

+6 - Moving right user should use arrow key with arrow pointing right;

+7 - Whenever the player makes it to the top, an alert will display;

+Good luck playing!;